-Single fathers.
 Single dads are a growing population looking for support and guidance.
 Balancing work and parenting is a challenge for most parents, and single fathers are an expanding population in the parenting world.

-We are seeing a trend now for fathers to take a very active part in parenting their children; joint and full custody is an expanding population for men.
+We are seeing a trend now for fathers to take a very active part in parenting their children; joint and full custody is an expanding population of men.
 The healthiest mix (whenever possible) is leading toward children having equal access to both of their parents, their grandparents and an extended family.
 I understand this is easier said than done in some situations.

 An increasing percentage of fathers are now choosing to spend time with their kids and not at their desk away from home; they are seeing themselves more as CEO of the family.